dmi3/bin/README.md

 Script for quickly adding and accessing bookmarks.
 Browser independent.
 When you want to store bookmarks in plain format, use CLI, but don't want use [bm](https://github.com/tj/bm) or [Buku](https://github.com/jarun/Buku)
-Useful when set by hotkeys or [ClipIt](https://github.com/CristianHenzel/ClipIt) actions.
+Useful when set by hotkeys or [clipboard manager](https://developer.run/25) actions.

 Requirements
 ----------